Set forth below are frequently asked questions regarding political activities by Districts and their employees.

 Question: May a candidate obtain from the District the home addresses of District employees to send them campaign material?

 A candidate for the Board may not access employee home addresses from the District.
 They are not public records.
-If a candidate who is already in office used his or her public position to do so, it would be a violation of Education Code section 7054.

 Question: May a candidate initiate contact with parents or boosters to enlist support?